hartmaj2/cs-tabor-is/denik.md

 - [ ] Improve MealTimeContainer
   - [x] Make columns with buttons appear at very right
   - [ ] Make buttons work
+    - [ ] Add modal that lists all allergens after button click
     - [ ] Add modals with input forms and verification

 ### DONE:
 - Used div with flex instead of quick grid so I can align the buttons to the right (each row is a flex box and columns are items)
 - Add id to meal dto so I can use it to delete it from database (the db needs the id for find function)
+- Put styles for MealTimeContainer to separate .css file (some hard coded styles could be replaced by a rule that applied the same style to multiple components with the same class/relation to parent component)